The current global pandemic has proved that digital solutions are not only a nice-to-have, but a must-have for water utilities around the world.

 On the path to the benefits of digital transformation, one of the main challenges is overcoming resistance.
 Cultural change within a water utility requires C-level executives to have a clear vision, or ambassadors with a strong conviction to change the system when a third party is leading the process.

-The current global pandemic has made digital transformation a must for the water industry.
+The current pandemic has made digital transformation a must for the water industry.
 Let’s build a more resilient future together.